-See Adaptive AI℠ in action Request a Demo
+See Edge MLOps in Action Request a Demo

-See Adaptive AI℠ in action Request a Demo
+See Edge MLOps in Action Request a Demo

 If you are an AI engineer dissatisfied with the speed or power consumption of your neural network inferences and believe there are no solutions available for better performance….then keep reading!

 I’d like to introduce a new way to run your deep neural networks at their most optimal point.
 It is dynamic, context-aware, and flexible.
 It is Adaptive AI™.

 This article provides some insights into a new framework and tooling to go beyond what you can currently achieve with pruning and quantization.
 As a follow up to an earlier article, The Next Wave in AI and Machine Learning, I will address the third tenet of Adaptive AI (Agility) with a prototype application example that highlights a new class of efficient AI on the edge.

 Today’s inference processing is statically defined during training, and you are expected to compute every part of your neural network in order to get an answer.
 If your deep neural network has a million parameters, your runtime engine would compute using a million parameters.